opsb/ember-validations/README.md

 })
 ```

-## Inspecting Errors ##
+## Inspecting clientErrors ##

 After mixing in `Ember.Validations.Mixin` into your object it will now have a
-`.errors` object.
+`.clientErrors` object.
 All validation error messages will be placed in there
-for the corresponding property.
-Errors messages will always be an array.
+for the corresponding property. clientErrors messages will always be an array.

 ```javascript
 App.User = Ember.Object.extend(Ember.Validations.Mixin, {